Key Takeaways

-Structure of a Double Bottom Pattern
+Structure of a Double Bottom

 The double bottom is built in three phases.
-First, the price moves lower and finds a strong support level, forming the first trough.
-Then, it rebounds to create a temporary high or neckline.
+First, price moves lower and finds a strong support level, forming the first trough.
+Then it rebounds to create a temporary high or neckline.
 After that, it drops again to roughly the same level as the first trough and bounces a second time.

 Key Features to Identify